 The third term consists of a Research Project on some novel aspect of Neuroscience.

 Study Neuroscience (M.Sc.) at Trinity

-This one-year M.Sc. course aims to provide a multidisciplinary training in the neurosciences, in topics ranging from molecular to behavioural.
-The course is ideal for students wishing to extend their specialised knowledge, and for those wishing to convert from their original degree discipline.
+This one-year Master's course provides multidisciplinary neurosciences training, in topics ranging from molecular to behavioural neuroscience.
+The course is ideal for students who want to extend their specialised knowledge and for those wishing to convert from their original degree discipline.

 Number of Places25 Places

-To be eligible for admission, candidates must hold a third level qualification.
-Application for admission will be accepted, subject to availability, from candidates who have a degree in Biological Sciences, Neuroscience, Pharmacology, Physiology, Biochemistry, Allied Health Sciences, Medicine or other.
-Normally candidates should have achieved at least an upper-second class Honours Bachelor degree or its equivalent.
-Those with some knowledge in neuroscience and pharmacology will be most suitable for this one-year intensive course.
+Candidates must hold a third level qualification, ideally in Biological Sciences, Neuroscience, Pharmacology, Physiology, Biochemistry, Allied Health Sciences, Medicine or a related discipline.
+Applicants should have achieved at least an upper second-class (2.1) Honours bachelor degree or its equivalent.

 Click here for a full list of postgraduate fees

 Get in Touch

 Register Your Interest

 Register your interest in postgraduate study at Trinity College Dublin, the University of Dublin.